Dental Implants – Doylestown, PA

-Compared to traditional bridges and dentures, implants offer a number of unique advantages:
+Compared to traditional bridges and dentures, dental implants offer a number of unique advantages:

 - Patients never have to worry about their implanted teeth slipping or breaking while they eat because they’re held within strong bone just like natural teeth.

 - Unlike most other dental prosthetics, implants don’t have metal or acrylic attachments needed to hold them in place.
-They sit in the gum line and resemble real teeth in every way, fully restoring someone’s appearance as well as their oral health.
+They sit underneath the gumline and resemble real teeth in every way, fully restoring someone’s appearance as well as their oral health.

-- Implants have been shown to help preserve the jawbone and prevent bone loss.
+- Dental implants have been shown to help preserve the jawbone and prevent bone loss.
 They also provide support for the muscles of the face, which gives a patient a more youthful, healthy appearance.

 - Taking care of dental implants is easy.
 All a patient has to do is brush and floss them like regular teeth, no special steps required!

-- With minimal maintenance, an implant can be expected to last for an average of 30 years.
+- With minimal maintenance, a dental implant can be expected to last for an average of 30 years.

-No matter how many teeth you might be missing, implants can likely be used to bring them back.
+No matter how many teeth you might be missing, dental implants can likely be used to bring them back.
 The only requirements are a mouth and jawbone healthy enough to hold the artificial roots.
-Once in place, implants can be paired with a variety of restorations depending on your needs.
+Once in place, dental implants can be paired with a variety of restorations depending on your needs.
 During your dental implant consultation, we’ll outline a personalized treatment plan to help you enjoy a full and complete smile again!

 Missing One Tooth

-Instead of reshaping the two teeth on either side of a missing one to place a bridge, a single implant attached to a porcelain crown can be fitted into the smile without disturbing the surrounding dental structure at all.
+Instead of reshaping the two teeth on either side of a missing one to place a dental bridge, a single implant attached to a porcelain crown can be fitted into the smile without disturbing the surrounding dental structure at all.
 This option is healthier in the long run, as it prevents your remaining teeth from becoming weaker.

 Missing Multiple Teeth